libxsmm/libxsmm/documentation/tensorflow.md

 For AVX-512 in general, GCC&#160;5.x (or higher) should be used (see section [Non-default Compiler](#non-default-compiler)).
 LIBXSMM supports Intel&#160;AVX2 as the baseline code path for all JIT-generated DNN-code (SMM domain also supports AVX).
 For Intel&#160;AVX-512 (on top of AVX2), the foundational instructions are sufficient in many cases, but for the sparse domain the Core-flavor is a prerequisite ("Skylake server" or SKX), and VNNI/QFMA instructions are honored on Intel Xeon&#160;Phi code-named "Knights Mill" (KNM).

 Generally, please follow the [guide](https://www.tensorflow.org/install/install_sources) to build TensorFlow from the sources.
-Please invoke the following commands to build and install a pip-package, which represents your build of TensorFlow:
+Please invoke the following commands to build the pip-package (Python wheel):

 ```
 bazel build -c opt --copt=-O3 --copt=-fopenmp-simd --copt=-DLIBXSMM_OPENMP_SIMD --linkopt=-pthread \